PuruVJ/puruvjdev2/src/blog/git-pr-clean-commits.md

 ---
-title: Cleaning up stowaway git commits in Pull Requests
+title: Cleaning up tag-along git commits in Pull Requests
 description: It's easy to submit dirty PRs with unnecessary number of stowaway commits.
 Learn how to clean this up.
 date: Dec 7, 2020 3:43 PM
 published: true